 When it comes to describing taste and flavour it’s easy to get tongue-tied.
 Translating physical sensations into words can pose a very tricky challenge.
 This is why chocolate people, like wine people, have a specialised library of vocabulary for discussing flavour profiles.

-At first glance, these two words appear to mean the same thing.
-But there is a subtle, and important, difference which is important to acknowledge before you embark on any journey into the world of taste and flavour.
+At first glance, these two words appear to mean the same thing but there is a subtle, and important difference.
+This is important to acknowledge before you embark on any journey into the world of taste and flavour.

 Taste is detected by your tongue and can be broken down into five basic senses: sweet, salty, bitter, sour, and umami.

-Whereas flavour is experienced through your sense of smell, both via your nose (orthonasal) and via swallowing (retronasal).
+Whereas flavour is experienced through your sense of smell, both via your nose (orthonasal system) and via swallowing (retronasal system).

 We demonstrate the difference between these terms during our weekly virtual tastings, but we also have a special ‘deep dive’ session where we explore the science of these topics.
 You can find all our sessions on our calendar page.